drgreenwell/Web-based-Checklist/README.md

 # Development Environment

-Visual Studio Code is used in the creation of this software.
+Visual Studio Code was used in the creation of this software.

 The programming languages used are Javascript, CSS, and HTML.